 What if I have Medicare Advantage instead of Original Medicare?

 Buy-In still applies.
-For Medicare Advantage enrollees, Medicaid pays the Part B premium (and Part A premium if applicable) directly to CMS.
-The MA plan receives the Medicare capitation.
-The plan must provide services with $0 cost-sharing for QMB enrollees.
+Medicaid pays the Part B premium (and Part A premium if applicable) directly to CMS, the MA plan receives the Medicare capitation, and the plan must provide services with zero cost-sharing for QMB enrollees.

 Do I need to enroll in Buy-In separately?

 No. Buy-In activates automatically when DFCS approves your MSP application.
-You do not need to file a separate Buy-In application.
 Just apply for the MSP through Georgia Gateway.

 What if I am a federal retiree or have no Social Security check?